Who pays REALTOR commissions?

 I had an out of town client once that absolutely needed an agent.
 They could not be here for negotiations, inspections or the appraisal.
 The house they wanted to purchase was a FSBO and the seller was maxed out and could not afford to pay me a commission.
 Because the buyers knew that they would need assistance, they chose to move ahead with the purchase and paid my commission on their own.

-This, however, is not the norm and has only happened to a handful of time over many years of practicing real estate.
+This, however, is not the norm and has only happened a handful of times over many years of practicing real estate.

 Buyer Brokerage Agreements